omarreis/LangTool/README.md

 * When loaded, TLang copies translation resources to a global var, which FMX uses to access translations from multiple files.
 * Use Translate() func to translate texts at run time.

-   *tested w/ D10.4.2 Jan22*

 ## Project News
 * feb/21: It seems TLang component is *deprecated* from D10.4.2+, along with VCL integrated localization.
 It works for now, but will be no longer supported by EMB.
 * mar/22: Delphi 11 deprecated TLang (Mar/22).
 Working ok on D10.4.2.
+* Mai/22: Tested ok with D11.1 Alexandria. *TLang* is no longer supported by Embarcadero, but the code is still there :)

-## LangTool package
+## LangTool as design package
-LangTool can installed as a design time package on the Delphi IDE.
+LangTool can be installed as a design time package on the Delphi IDE.
 The IDE package contains no new components, only an alternative TLang Component Editor.
 LangTool allows IDE integrated translation  work ( human or otherwise )

+* open dclLangTool.dpk.
+Buld and install the package.

+When you install *LangTool* package aparently nothing happens.
+No component is added.
+To see LanmgTool it in action, create a Firemonkey Form and add a TLang component to it.
+Now right-click the component.
+LangTool editor is added to the component Edit menu ( see image ).

-## LangTool desktop app
+## LangTool as a desktop app
 Langtool can be compiled as a standalone executable (single file Win32 application).
 It can be sent to a human translator along with the .LNG file.
 The translator uses the grid to input the text translations.
 Multi line Copy-Paste feature allows moving translations to-from spreadsheets and translation services like Google Translate.
 Work is saved to LNG file and latter imported from the Delphi IDE.